anjalisilva/mixMVPLN/README.md

 (Gollini and Murphy, 2014; Tang et al., 2015).

-While this method is computationally efficient (e.g., 1 minute for a dataset with N = 1000 and rp = 6 on a standard laptop with Apple M1 chip).
-However, this method does not guarantee an exact posterior (Ghahramani and Beal, 1999).
+While this method is computationally efficient (e.g., 1 minute for a dataset with N = 1000 and rp = 6 on a standard laptop with Apple M1 chip), this method does not guarantee an exact posterior (Ghahramani and Beal, 1999).

-### 3. A hybrid approach that combines MCMC-EM-based and variational approximation-based methods
+#### 3. A hybrid approach that combines MCMC-EM-based and variational approximation-based methods

+In the hybrid approach, first the model is fit using the VGAs-based approach.
+Then using the final parameter estimates from VGAs-based approach as the initial values for the parameters and using the classification, compute the MCMC-EM-based expectation for the latent variable and obtain the final estimates of the model parameters.

+The hybrid approach has a reduced computational overhead compared to the MCMC-EM-based approach but it can generate samples from the exact posterior distribution.
+Fitting a model using the hybrid approach takes on average about 6 minutes for a dataset with N = 1000 and rp = 6 on a standard laptop with Apple M1 chip.

+#### Model Selection

 The Akaike information criterion (AIC; Akaike, 1973), Bayesian information criterion (BIC; Schwarz, 1978), AIC used by Bozdogan (AIC3; Bozdogan, 1994) and integrated completed likelihood (ICL; Biernacki et al., 2000) are used for model selection.
-Starting values (argument: initMethod) and the number of iterations for each chain (argument: nInitIterations) play an important role to the successful operation of this algorithm.

 ## Tutorials